What Is a Car Insurance Premium? Definition, Cost and Factors

 Stack discounts

 Bundling home and auto saves 10% to 20% with most major insurers.
-Safe driver telematics programs like Progressive's Snapshot or State Farm's Drive Safe & Save offer 10% to 30% off for demonstrated low-risk driving.
-See the full list of car insurance discounts to find every savings opportunity your insurer offers.
+The best home and auto bundles page ranks the top pairings by combined savings.
+Safe driver telematics programs like Progressive’s Snapshot or State Farm’s Drive Safe & Save can cut your rate by 10% to 30% for demonstrated low-risk driving.
+See the full list of car insurance discounts to find every discount your insurer offers.
+Ask your insurer which discounts are available for your profile before switching carriers.
+Switching without enrolling in available discounts may cost you more than staying.

 3. 3